 Referrals are made through the Single Point of Access (SPOA) for specialist children’s services in Derby and southern Derbyshire.
 Please note – we cover Derby city and the south of the county.

-To make a referral, please download and complete the forms below.
+To make a referral, please download and complete the form below.
 Please supply as much information as possible.
 This will ensure that the assessment is carried out by the most appropriate professional(s).
-Referrals will not be processed without the completed questionnaires.
+Referrals will not be processed without the completed form.

 Email: dhcft.SPOA@nhs.net